-Here are some things you can do to partner with us to prevent and treat pain.
+Here are some things you can do to partner with Seattle Children’s Hospital to prevent and treat your child’s pain.

 Work with Your Child’s Healthcare Team to Identify and Plan for Your Child’s Need for Pain Control

 We use evidence-based tools to assess your child’s pain.
-Your child’s team can tell you about the tools we use.
-The handout on assessing children’s pain (PDF) (Spanish) may help, too.
+Your child’s pain medication team can tell you about the tools we use.
+The document on assessing children’s pain (PDF) (Spanish) may help, too.

 We also count on you to help us understand how your child expresses pain.
 Older children usually tell you about their pain.
 Younger children may show they are in pain by how they act and whether their routine changes.
 Children in pain may be quiet and less active, or restless and easily upset.
-They may lose their appetite or change sleep patterns.
+They may lose their appetite or change their sleep patterns.
 They may cry, make a face or tense their bodies.
-Let us know what your child says or does that seems like a sign of pain.
+Help us to treat your child’s pain by letting us know what your child says or does that seems like a sign of pain.

 Be an Active Member of the Team